tyjcbzd/FE-Net/README.md

-# FE-Net: Biomedical image segmentation for efficient segmentation
+# :bug:: Biomedical image segmentation for efficient segmentation

-This is the official implementation for above paper.
+## State
+- 27.06.2024 - The article was published in Journal "Doklady BGUIR" 🇧🇾.

 ## Requirements
 * torch == 1.13.1